 Teacher Note: In a fair test, only one variable is tested at a time.
 All other factors are held constant or controlled.
-In this example, the location of water testing is kept constant.

 The variable that is changed is called the manipulated variable (or the independent variable); the effect that is measured is called the responding variable (or the dependent variable).
-In this example, the size of the habitat is the manipulated variable and the number of animal species is the responding variable.